spydazcomputers/Robot_Photogrammetry_Inspection/README.md

 **Features**

 - **Robot Manipulation**: Utilize the ABB Robotics PC SDK to control and manipulate the robot.
-- **Camera Control**: Use gphoto2 through WSL to manage camera operations.
+- **Camera Control**: Use gphoto2 through an SSH connection to manage camera operations.
 - **User Interface**: A Windows Form Application that provides an intuitive interface for interacting with the robot and camera.

 **Project Structure**